Seneca-Scholars/SS-Status-C6/status.md

+07-29-2025
+PROGRESS FOR THE PERSONAL PROJECT HAS NEVER BEEN BETTER!!!
+After a good amountof code flow adjustments, I finished the connection to the pokeAPI.
+I got the images to load and update from the same variable I use to update the buttons.
+I've said it like 6 times before, but I actually think the hard part is over and the groundwork is fully laid out.
+All that's left is personalizing everything!
+For my seneca project, I still don't have a good idea...I'll keep on brainstorming though.

 07-28-2025
 Today could've gone a little better, but I think it was good considering my long hiatus from programming.
 I have little to no clue what I want to do for my presentation, so I might not make one if I can't think of anything.
 My personal project was kind of rough today as I had to deal with the structure of my code.
 There were a lot of code flow errors and some new things I had to learn which made for a good amount of general confusion.
 Today marked the first time I pasted my code into chatGPT which I is getting back on the right track thankfully.